 • Absolutely avoid any talking with a stalker.
 He needs psychotherapy, but not from his victim.
 You’ll only make things worse by trying to reason with an unreasonable mind.
 Telling him again and again that you don’t want to talk to him means that you’re talking to him again and again.
 Even your shrieking at him to leave you alone gives him the perverse satisfaction of connecting with you.

-• Deflate his threats by ignoring them.
-Sending a friend to threaten him may escalate the danger.
+• Don't send a friend to threaten him.
+That may escalate the danger.

 • Proceed with extreme caution.
 Though you’re greatly aggravated, do not act rashly by trying for revenge – that might fire him up even more, and besides, you might end up in jail.

 Stalking may fade away, continue for years, or escalate.
 Sometimes an uneventful month gives you hope that it’s over, and then it starts again.
 The police have very little time to devote to protecting you.
 You’re essentially left on your own to deal with this mysterious, slow-motion crime.
 You must devise strategies to stop a stalker – and to provide police with evidence they can use in court.